 I hope my brother will call me and remind me of some of Daddy’s sayings, because I feel like we keep his memory alive, in part, by keeping these sayings alive.

 If Daddy were here to celebrate his 80th birthday today, I would call him and sing the birthday song from The Little Rascals.
-The episode is called Feed ‘Em and Weep, and it’s about Darla’s friends bringing gifts to her dad on her birthday…when all he wanted was a quiet evening with family.
+The episode is called Feed ‘Em and Weep, and it’s about Darla’s friends bringing gifts to her dad on his birthday…when all he wanted was a quiet evening with family.
 Daddy thought Alfalfa and Spanky were hilarious, and he looked forward to my singing every year…and we would laugh.
 To see the clip of the song, click here.

 Today we celebrate his birth 80 years ago.
 He loved sunflowers, just like Mother did, so we will use some from our yard as our centerpiece for the day, and I’ll have a tomato sandwich.
 Maybe I’ll make the Sour Cream Pound Cake his mother used to make.
 Our cousin, Ardrue, gave me the recipe last year, and it is delicious.